acquitelol/azalea/README.md

 - Provides access to **Themes** by going into **Menu > Settings** at the top right!
   - Currently the **themes available** include:
-  - Pink (Default ✓), Purple, Blue, Aqua, Green, Creme, Dusk, Custom
+  - None (Default ✓), Pink, Purple, Blue, Aqua, Green, Creme, Dusk, Custom
     <hr />
   - *Note:* ***Custom themes allow you to theme every colored variable available in Azalea, ranging from tints to regular colors to text colors.
 This uses the colors for `Pink` by default because I advocate for pink and believe it is the best color <3.***
   <hr />